-a.
-159 - 161 E Commerce, which was at one time known as 301 - 303 W Commerce, commonly known as the Sullivan Building, Alamo Savings Association and the MIC (Mortgage Investment Corporation) Building is a local historic
+- e.
+159 161 E Commerce, which was at one time known as 301 303 W Commerce, commonly known as the Sullivan Building, Alamo Savings Association and the MIC (Mortgage Investment Corporation) Building is a local historic Landmark. - f.
+The demolition of the Sullivan Building originally received conceptual approval based on unreasonable economic hardship on December 16, 2009.
+That original status expired and the applicant received conceptual approval for demolition of the structure a second time on January 21, 2015, noting an economic hardship. - g.
+Finding h is in reference to the claim for economic hardship that was previously approved by the HDRC in accordance with the conceptual approval of the proposed hotel tower on January 21, 2015. - h.

-Landmark.

-- b.
-The demolition of the Sullivan Building received conceptual approval based on unreasonable economic hardship on December 16, 2009.
-However, the status of that approval has expired and the applicant must reapply for demolition in compliance with UDC Section 35-614. - Generally, property owners are encouraged to explore ways to incorporate historic and contributing buildings into new developments.
-Rehabilitation work for designated buildings is eligible for local, state and federal tax incentives.
-Demolition should always be a last resort. - d.
 The loss of a historic landmark constitutes an irreplaceable loss to the quality and character of San Antonio.
 Demolition of any contributing buildings should only occur after every attempt has been made, within reason, to successfully reuse the structure.
 Clear and convincing evidence supporting an unreasonable economic hardship on the applicant if the application for a certificate is disapproved must be presented by the applicant in order for demolition to be considered.
 The criteria for establishing unreasonable economic hardship are listed in UDC Section 35-614 (b)(3).
 The applicant must prove by a preponderance of the evidence that: